 - Any renovation that does not improve a home’s energy efficiency

-- Building a new extension to your home
+- Building an extension to your home

 - Insulating extensions or conservatories that do not have fixed heating installed